hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_vm_kill_retire_priority_idle.rst

 * **group_name** (String(32)):

+      Is the name of the group owning the VM.

 * **cloud_name** (String(32)):

+      Is the name of the cloud hosting the VM.

 * **vmid** (String(128)):

+      Is the unique ID of the VM.

 * **flavor_id** (String(128)):

+      Is the flavor ID used to instantiate the VM.
+The flavor determines the the (cpu) cores and RAM utilized by the VM which is used to determine the resource aggregates.

 * **machine** (String(256)):

+      Is the unique machine name assigned by HTCondor.

 * **killed** (Integer):

+      Is the total number of termination requests issued to this VM.

 * **retired** (Integer):

+      Is the total number of retire requests issued to this VM.

 * **priority** (Integer):

+      Is the calculated VM priority.

 * **flavor_cores** (Integer):

+      Is the aggregate nubmer of cores for all the VMs from the beginning of the list up to and including this entry.

 * **flavor_ram** (Integer):

+      Is the aggregate size in kilobytes of RAM for all the VMs from the beginning of the list up to and including this entry.